junsulee75/kube_baremetal/README.md

 These scripts assumes the following.

-- 3 hosts with Ubuntu version 22.04 or 24.04 ( For simplicity, not supporting Redhat yet. )
+- 3 hosts with Ubuntu version 22.04 ( For simplicity, not supporting Redhat yet.
+Ubuntu 24.04 test is in progress.   )
 - Passwordless root ssh log in among all hosts are set already.
 - hostnames convention is like xxxx1, xxxx2 and xxxx3 and those are set in /etc/hosts file of all hosts.
   Otherwise, read config.ini and set manually target host names.